thinkful-ei22/jon-events-client/README.md

 All of the components live in the src/components/<name of component> directory.

-App: The job of the App component is to handle the routes for the components, as well as mount the get/events data upon loading.
+_App_: The job of the App component is to handle the routes for the components, as well as mount the get/events data upon loading.

-Sign-up/Login: The sign-up and login components handle the input of the users.
+_Sign-up/Login_: The sign-up and login components handle the input of the users.

-EventCreator: The EventCreator component is responsible for creating events and sending data to the post endpoint.
+_EventCreator_: The EventCreator component is responsible for creating events and sending data to the post endpoint.

-EventList: Lastly, the EventList component is responsible for fetching, as well as searching for, data to display.
+_EventList_: Lastly, the EventList component is responsible for fetching, as well as searching for, data to display.